 CMO.com: What’s the key for bringing more Millennials into the gyms?

-Ryan: They want experiential.
+Ryan: They are social.
 They want something they can sink their teeth into.
 They want experience.
 They’ll spend more money but not on brands anymore; that’s why it’s kind of seeing a little decline, because they’re not brand-loyal.
 They don’t care about logos.
 They don’t care about the status.
 So [you have to make] sure that you give them an experience when they’re in the club and creating a connection.

 CMO: Can you talk a little bit about the latest marketing campaign?